-• September 8, 2026 : Tuesday.
+September 8, 2026 : Tuesday.
 State/federal primary.
-Check your own town's website for polling hours and locations.
-Reminder: you must show a government-issued photo ID to get a ballot.
+Check your own town's website for polling hours and locations, sample ballots, and absentee voting application forms.
+Reminder: voters must show a government-issued photo ID to get a ballot.
 That could be a driver's license, a non-driver photo ID, or a passport or military ID.

 The League of Women Voters of New Hampshire is a 501(c)4 organization